|Years||1991 World Championships (Lt 4- 2nd)

 However, some of her university friends had carried on rowing and started asking her to sub in their crews at Thames Tradesmen’s RC with increasing frequency.
 In the end, she decided that she might as well join, not least because then she might get to row consistently on the same side and in the same seat from outing to outing.

-Fast forward a couple of years and she’d not only got to grips with fitting rowing into her life, but was stroking the TTRC first eight which won Senior I at the Women’s Head.
+Fast forward a couple of years to 1990 and she’d not only got to grips with fitting rowing into her life, but was stroking the TTRC first eight which won Senior I at the Women’s Head.
 That summer she was also eventually convinced of the opportunities that going lightweight provided, and enjoyed a string of other successes at Elite level, including lightweight coxless fours at the National Championships, rowing in a suitably-sized new boat called It’s About Time.
 After spending a long time being reluctant to go lightweight, in the end, she says, it wasn’t that hard, “Because of the amount we were training, so it was just about being careful about what we ate.”

 International rowing career